 2. IONIZATION BASED SMOKE DETECTORS

 These work by ionising the air in the space between two plates which are electrically charged.
-The air particles in this space are monitored, and should smoke, (or any substance perceived as being denser than usual), disrupt the electric current then the alarm will be triggered.
+The air particles in this space are monitored, and if smoke, (or any substance perceived as being denser than usual), disrupt the electric current then the alarm will be triggered.
 These are less likely to react to someone vaping than photoelectric smoke detectors.